Krish54491/PianoWizards/README.md

 # Piano MAGE Duel

 A simple real-time multiplayer piano game.
 Take turns playing melodies - one player records, the other tries to replay it.
 Fail and you get a letter (M-A-G-I-C).
-First to spell MAGE loses!
+First to spell MAGIC loses!

 ## Setup